edavis/pandoc-opml/README.md

   OPML `head` element.
 - `dateCreated` uses the `date` metadata (if provided) while `dateModified` is the date and time the conversion took place.
-- A `text` attribute can contain encoded HTML markup if encountered in the source document.
+- A `text` attribute can contain encoded HTML markup.

 Background
 ----------